microsoft/vscode-docs/docs/copilot/getting-started-chat.md

 Let's ask Copilot about what the purpose of a specific file in the workspace is.

-1. Open the Chat view from the Activity Bar or press `kb(workbench.action.chat.open)`.
+1. Open the Chat view from the Command Center chat menu or press `kb(workbench.action.chat.open)`.

 1. Select the **Attach Context** button next to the chat input field to open the context Quick Pick.